Stikyhooves/dfhack/README.md

    - Added deceased and off site color indicators for graphviz.
 Cleanup of code and child edges still needed.
 Child edges are grey and need to match father/mother edges for clarity.
    - Corrected edges between child/parent relations so that they match father/mother relations. (mainly impacts deceased/off site units)

+### Comments on Graphviz and dot vs neato Engines
+Graphviz dot and neato are both engines for producting the graph.
+I prefer dot because it is cleaner to read, but neato can be fun.

+Things to keep in mind.
+- Some functions work in dot and not in neato.
+For this reason the neato output may seem off in some circumstances.
+I built the script around dot.
+The only 'neato' centric code is 'overlap=none'.
+You can play around with the graphviz 'header' to see how the behaviors work.
+- You can also do a lot with the data files to get your own custom digraphs.
+You can also do this by editing the print() calls in the lua that create the digraph code.
+This takes learning/understanding graphviz, but it is very inutive once you get a hang of it.
+- For more info on Graphviz: https://graphviz.org/